16: No Such Thing As A Ghost In Poland

 And there was recently a bear born that was his daughter and his granddaughter and they started to get a bit worried that this is problematic.

-The problem with Pyros is bears generally stop being sexually active around 19 but a pyros is 26 and still going.
+The problem with Pyros is bears generally stop being sexually active around 19, but a Pyros is 26 and still going.
+Wow.

 Are the bears becoming increasingly more deformed?

-I'm not sure what his excuse excuse was for saying that they had very dim eyes when they're born, and the way that they get their eyes better is to allow bees to sting their faces
+I'm not sure what his excuse was for saying that they had very dim eyes when they're born and the way that they get their eyes better is to allow bees to sting their faces

 I did know that, but I completely forgot.

-So just anyone out there, if you do click uh horny bear into google uh don't then click on the link that says my favorite hot and horny bears certainly don't do it at work
+So just anyone out there, if you do click horny bear into Google, don't then click on the link that says my favorite hot and horny bears.
+Certainly don't do it at work.

 Yes.

-Brown bear then you should play dead but if you're attacked by a black bear and you play dead you'll almost certainly be killed.
+But if you're attacked by a black bear and you play dead, you'll almost certainly be killed.

 Pirates should shag us.